lad6558/lad6558.github.io/src/blogs/deep_learning.md

 ### Experiment 1: Does Higher Temperature Result in Larger Variances?

 OpenAI describes the temperature parameter in its ChatCompletion API as follows:
-> The sampling temperature, between 0 and 1\.
+> Temperature: The sampling temperature, between 0 and 1\.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 If set to 0, the model will use log probability to automatically increase the temperature until certain thresholds are hit.

 A natural hypothesis is that smaller temperatures would lead to more consistent grading.
 Experimental results support this hypothesis: lower temperatures indeed result in smaller variances.